Best secret sales websites

 As well as decent deals on Ray-Bans and designer watches, you can also scoop up some discounted homeware too.

 Invite a friend to join too and you'll both score £10 of credit (and they occasionally run promotions where this doubles to £20!).

-You can also earn up to £50 by referring friends to the site.
+You can earn up to £50 by referring friends to the site.

 Delivery: Seeing as you can't deliver a holiday, we'll leave this one be...

-They tend to attract a lot of big name brands too - we've seen stuff from Vivienne Westwood on the site before, as well as Cartier watches.
+They tend to attract a lot of big-name brands – we've seen things from Vivienne Westwood on the site before, as well as Cartier watches.

 Careful not to stretch the bank balance too much though, even if it is on offer.
 Control yourself!